Louisiana Unrelated Business Income Worksheet for IRC 401(a) and 501 Organizations

 Historical Past-Year Versions of Louisiana Form CIFT-401W

-We have a total of ten past-year versions of Form CIFT-401W in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eleven past-year versions of Form CIFT-401W in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Louisiana Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.